Skip links

-For families considering a move to Greece, securing a Golden Visa is only the first step.
-The next, and arguably most important, decision is ensuring a world-class education for your children.
+For families considering a move to Greece, securing a Greece Golden Visa is only the first step.
+The next, and arguably most important, decision is ensuring a world-class education for your children in International Schools in Greece.
 A new country presents a world of opportunities, and choosing the right school is fundamental to a successful and happy transition for the entire family.

-This guide provides a comprehensive overview of the educational options available to expat families in Greece for 2025.
+This guide provides a comprehensive overview of the educational options available to expat families in Greece for 2026.
 We will explore the top international schools in Athens and Thessaloniki, delve into the university system, and explain how the public schools welcome foreign students, helping you make an informed decision that invests in your child’s global future.
+For many relocating families, education planning plays a central role in choosing where to live and invest.

 Part 1: International Schools – A World-Class Education in a Global Environment